 The business of mining and exploration involves a high degree of risk and there can be no assurance that exploration programs will result in profitable mining operations.
 The Company's activities in Peru are subject to the impact of changes in legal, tax and regulatory regimes at the national level and changes in community relations, labor and political issues at the local level.
 While the Company actively monitors all such changes and makes plans accordingly, factors beyond the Company's control could adversely impact its operations in Peru.
 Although the Company believes that the current conditions in Peru are stable and conducive to conducting business, the Company's current and future mineral exploration and mining activities could be impacted by adverse political or economic developments.
 The adverse developments may include the imposition of unfavourable government regulations on foreign investment.
-Additionally, even though the Company's current relationships with local communities are in good standing, these relationships are subject to change, which may be beyond the Company's control.

 The Company's ability to continue as a going concern is dependent upon its ability to obtain the necessary financing to meet any future property, exploration, and administrative requirements.
 The Company has a net working capital deficit of \$0.9 million and will need to complete further financing arrangements in the near term.
 There can be no assurance that a financing will be completed on a timely basis.
+In the interim, the Company has relied on loans from its Directors and Officers in order to provide working capital for ongoing expenses.